wso2/docs-choreo-dev/en/docs/apis/api-concepts.md

 The Adapter is responsible for converting the API definition to the respective format understood by the Router and the Enforcer.
 The Adapter will pass the data to and from the Router and Enforcer.

-### Traffic Manager
+### Traffic manager

-The Traffic Manager helps regulate API traffic, make APIs and applications available to consumers at different service levels, and secure APIs against security attacks.
+The Traffic Manager helps regulate API traffic, makes APIs and applications available to consumers at different service levels, and secures APIs against security attacks.
 The Traffic Manager features a dynamic throttling engine that processes rate-limiting policies in real-time.

 Additionally,  the Traffic Manager keeps the API Gateway's in-memory map, which it uses for key validation, up-to-date via a JMS topic.
 The Traffic Manager publishes artifact (API/application) update events that it receives from the API Publisher and API Developer Portal to a JMS topic.
 The API Gateway receives these events via the JMS topic and updates its in-memory map.